farhadfarokhseresht/Time-Traker-api/README.md

 ```
 ## Installation

-Dillinger requires Python 3 to run.
+Requires Python 3 to run.

 open CMD , go to your dir and type
 ```sh